jlab-hep/-rd53a_software_doc/docs/setup_database.md

 Refer to the following page in LocalDB docs:<br>
 [https://localdb-docs.readthedocs.io/en/devel-localdb/installation/](https://localdb-docs.readthedocs.io/en/devel-localdb/installation/)

-# Setting for mongo DB
+#I. Setting for mongo DB

 ##1.
 Create an account in mongoDB as admin<br>
 Refer to the following page in LocalDB docs:<br>